whitneyburton/portfolios/README.markdown

   * Company tracker with ten companies of interest identified, including one point of contact for each company with contact information (email, blog, website, twitter, github)
   * Seven cold emails sent to seven different contacts from the company tracker
   * Attend two networking events
-  * Two paragraph reflection on:
-    1. Details on project management strategies you used in your projects (Bike Share and/or Little Shop); What went well?
+  * Paragraph reflection on project management strategies you used in your projects (Bike Share and/or Little Shop); What went well?
 What didn’t go well?
-    2. How you incorporated feedback from your team members and what you learned about yourself in the process.
+  * Paragraph reflection on how you incorporated feedback from your team members and what you learned about yourself in the process
 * Community:
   * A recap of reflections from Gear Up
 * Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community